 - Products with domestic shipping offered by some sellers are shipped from your country and are duty-free.

 Not all shipping methods are the same, as we explain in our Ultimate Guide to AliExpress Shipping Methods.
 Most free shipping comes through your country's postal system (the same one you usually get letters and invoices from).

 National warehouses without customs costs

-For quite some time now, AliExpress has warehouses all over Europe and America, so you can buy the best Chinese and international ones by receiving your order in record time and without customs.
+For quite some time now, AliExpress has warehouses all over Europe and America, so you can buy the best Chinese and international products and receive your order in record time without the hassle of customs.
 You only have to filter your search by choosing the country from which you want to receive your product.

 Most of them are shipping through the Cainiao Warehouse shipping method.